abrie/game-off-2012/README.md

 an expert at Velocity Ball.
 The object is to push the ball, and not pass the ball.
 Get it up to speed before it rolls out of bounds.
 If you succeed then you'll progress to the next level.
 Maybe you'll learn a thing or two along the way.
-So --- push, Chinchilla!
+Push, Chinchilla!
 Push until you've pulled yourself up.

 Player controls are "L,K, and J" pressed in various combinations.